-The term “hallucinogen” (from the Latin word allucinari, meaning “to dream, to wander in the mind”) is applied to any drug used to produce distortions of reality and hallucinations.
+The term “hallucinogen” (from the Latin word allucinari, meaning “to dream, to wander in the mind”) applies to any drug that produces distortions of reality and hallucinations.
 These drugs are sometimes called psychedelic.

-DXM (Dextromethorphan) Slang Terms: Dex, Robo, Skittles, Triple C, Tussin
+DXM (Dextromethorphan) Dex, Robo, Skittles, Triple C, Tussin

 Anabolic steroids act like the male sex hormone testosterone, and are known as ergogenic or performance-enhancing drugs.

 The key to effective prevention is knowledge.
-This guide is designed to inform families, employers, and educators not familiar with the vast array of abused drugs now commonplace in our communities.
+This guide is designed to educate families, employers, and educators on the vast array of abused drugs now commonplace in our communities.
 Some of these drugs, such as inhalants, can be found in any supermarket or hardware store.
-Prescription drugs have legitimate medical applications but are being increasingly diverted for illicit purposes.
+Prescription drugs have legitimate medical applications, but are being increasingly diverted for illicit purposes.
 Other “hardcore” drugs, such as crack cocaine, are now commonplace in many schools, work sites, and homes across North America.